Python-SIP/sip/docs/abi_12.rst

         later on.

-.. cpp:enum:: sipEventType
+.. c:enum:: sipEventType

     This is the enum that defines the different event types.

-.. cpp:enumerator:: sipEventWrappedInstance
+.. c:enumerator:: sipEventWrappedInstance

     This event is triggered whenever a C/C++ instance that is created by C/C++ (and not by Python) is wrapped.
 The handler is passed a ``void *`` which is the address of the C/C++ instance.

-.. cpp:enumerator:: sipEventCollectingWrapper
+.. c:enumerator:: sipEventCollectingWrapper

     This event is triggered whenever a Python wrapper object is being garbage collected.
 The handler is passed a pointer to the